monte-language/monte/docs/source/intro.rst

 Why Monte?
 ----------

 Don't we have enough languages already?
-How could we justify bringing yet another programming language into the world?
 This is a fair question.
-We don't have good answers, but we can at least explain why Monte is interesting to us.
+We can only explain why Monte is interesting to us and leave you to judge.

 Because Security Matters
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Because **secure distributed computing should not be hard**.
-We have entered
-the age of globally distributed computing with a vengeance, and `everything is
+Computers
+are getting faster, smaller, more connected, and more capable, but
+when it comes to security, `everything is broken`__.
+We propose to
+reconsider the identity-based access control approach dominant in
-broken`__.
-The hodgepodge of today's dominant languages and frameworks offer
-no comprehensive solution [#]_.
-Monte takes the object-capability paradigm of
+today's dominant languages and frameworks [#]_.
+Monte takes the
-E [#]_ and updates it for the metamodern era:
+object-capability paradigm of E [#]_ and updates it for the metamodern
+era:

 __ https://medium.com/message/everything-is-broken-81e5f33a24e1